Travelgate/documentation/kb/apps/monitoring-apps/alerts/alerts-real-time-detection.md

 ### How can I create a new alert?💡
 In order to create and configure a new alert just click on the 'New alert' button and a pop up form will appear.
 Creating a new alert is really easy and it will only take 3 steps:

-1. Select Connection/s and access/es
+1. Select Connection/s and access/es.
-2. Configure the Alert
+2. Configure the Alert.
-3. Notifications set up
+3. Notifications set up.

 ![alerts-real-time_2](https://storage.travelgate.com/kbase/alerts-real-time_2.jpg)